 Communication.
 Characteristic individual song consisting of repetitive single stanzas.
 Up to 190 decibels loud.
 Presumably the frequent breaches out of the water also serve communication

 Threat.
 Fishing nets.
 Plastic waste.
-Whaling.
-Traffic.
-Killer whales.
+Whaling. traffic.
+Orcas.
 Larger shark species

 No plastic waste